Irshad Hasan Khan: Doctrine of necessity

 In May 2000, as a Chief Justice of Pakistan, He validated 1999 Pakistani coup d'état by invoking the doctrine of necessity.

 Chief Election Commissioner

 Justice Irshad Hasan Khan was appointed Chief Election Commissioner of Pakistan on 14 January 2002.
 He served in this position until his retirement on 13 January 2005.

 Acting President

-While holding the position of Chief Justice of Pakistan, Justice Khan also used to serve as Acting President of Pakistan when the President was abroad.
+While holding the position of Chief Justice of Pakistan, Khan served as Acting President of Pakistan in November 2001, when President Pervez Musharraf was abroad.

 Autobiography

 Irshad Nama is the autobiography of Justice Irshad Hasan Khan, the 14th Chief Justice of Pakistan.
 It was published in 2020 and is a fascinating account of his life and career, from his humble beginning as an orphan to his rise to the highest judicial office in the country.

-The book is written in a candid and engaging style.
-Justice Khan does not shy away from discussing the challenges and controversies he faced along the way.
-He also offers his unique insights into some of the most important legal and political events in Pakistan's recent history.
+The book is written in a clear and engaging style.
+Justice Khan discusses the challenges and controversies he encountered during his career.
+He also provides his perspective on several significant legal and political events in Pakistan’s recent history.